-That being said, if you’re buying the Marlin 5 as a beginner bike, and if you mainly take your bike out for weekend spins and everyday commutes, then you should be fine.
+That being said, if you’re buying the 5 as an entry level investment, and if you mainly take your bike out for weekend spins and everyday commutes, then you should be fine.

-Trek equips its bikes with components of its own make as well, under the brand Bontrager.
-On the Trek Marlin 5, you will find the Bontrager brand on the saddle, seat post, handlebars, grips and stem.
+Trek equips its mountain bikes and road bikes with components of its own make as well, under the brand Bontrager.
+On the Marlin 5, you will find the Bontrager brand on the saddle, seat post, handlebars, grips and stem.
 The stem is Bontrager alloy, 31.
 8mm 7 degree Blendr compatible.

 While the Bontrager parts are great, keep in mind that the handlebars are not tapered, and as a result, you might be met with a challenge if you ever choose to upgrade the suspension fork.

-Now, you may be wondering, how does the Marlin 5 measure up against the other members of the Marlin family?
+Now, you may be wondering, how does the 5 measure up against the other members of the Marlin family?
 Let’s take a look at the features of the Marlin 5 as compared to that of the 6 and see which one would be the best bike for you.

-What is the Difference Between the Trek Marlin 5 and 6?
+What is the Difference Between the Marlin 5 and 6?

-Having delved deep enough into our Trek Marlin 5 review, let’s take a look at your other option; the Trek Marlin 6.
+Having delved deep enough into our Marlin 5 review, let’s take a look at your other option; the Marlin 6.
 First of all, let’s look at the key differences between each model:

 In terms of similarity, both bikes have fairly similar Bontrager parts.

-If your needs for the bike are quite simple or this is your first buy, then read on to learn more on why the Marlin 5 might be an option for you.
+If your needs are entry level and this is your first buy, then read on to learn more on why the Trek Marlin 5 might be an option for you.

 Is Trek Marlin 5 a Good Bike?
 The Final Word

 The Trek Marlin 5 is a great bike, but how great it actually is would depend on your purpose for the bike.
-If you’re just getting into cycling as a beginner, then the Marlin 5 acts as a superb first buy as an entry level bike, with its ease of use and user friendly structure.
+For beginner riders more used to road bikes, the Trek Marlin 5 acts as a superb first buy as an entry level bike, with its ease of use and user friendly structure.

-It would be ideal for you if you are just getting into riding on tough terrain, or starting to explore biking as a sport.
-It’s a great bike for you to test and improve your cycling skills on before getting a more hardcore bike for serious mountain biking.
+It would be ideal for you if you are just getting into riding on tough terrain, or starting to explore mountain biking as a sport.
+It’s the best bike for you to test and improve your cycling skills on before exploring your options in more hardcore mountain bikes.

 With its hydraulic disc brakes, you can easily ride down slopes and downhill terrain.
-It’s probably best to stay away from any slopes that are too steep or challenging, though!
+It’s probably best to stay away from any slopes that are too steep or challenging, or heavy duty mountain biking!

 It’s also perfect for anyone who cycles for leisure or exercise, and is also a great option for commute.
 Like electric bikes, the Treks are also great for fitness and exercise.
 You can explore trails with ease too, because unlike hybrid bikes, the 5 comes with sustainable suspension.

-The Marlin 5 also comes as a specially designed women’s bike with the fork and other components modified to better suit female riders.
+The Trek Marlin 5 also comes specially designed women’s bikes with the fork and other components modified to better suit female riders.

-Like all Trek products, the Marlin 5 also comes with a lifetime warranty.
+Like all Trek bikes, the Marlin 5 also comes with a lifetime warranty.

-While the 5 is a good mountain bike, you have to be aware that it is not compatible with jumps of any kind as it doesn’t have such advanced Technical Trail Features, and jumping could cause the wheels to bend.
-For this reason, if you are an adrenaline junkie with a lot of experience in rough mountain biking, this may not be the best option for you.
+While the Trek Marlin 5 is a good mountain bike, you have to be aware that it is not compatible with jumps of any kind as it doesn’t have such advanced Technical Trail Features, and jumping could cause the wheels to bend.
+For this reason, if you are an adrenaline junkie with a lot of experience on rough terrains with mountain bikes, this may not be the best option for you.